ekartashov/lib_msg.sh/README.md

 ## How It Works

 -   **TTY Detection:** On initialization (`_lib_msg_init_detection`), the library checks if stdout (file descriptor 1) and stderr (file descriptor 2) are connected to a terminal using `[ -t 1 ]` and `[ -t 2 ]`.
 This can be overridden with the environment variables `LIB_MSG_FORCE_STDOUT_TTY` and `LIB_MSG_FORCE_STDERR_TTY` (useful for testing).
 -   **Terminal Width:** If a TTY is detected, it attempts to get the terminal width from the `COLUMNS` environment variable.
 If `COLUMNS` is not set or invalid, wrapping is disabled.
+The terminal width is checked dynamically before each message display.
 -   **Color Initialization:** If a TTY is detected, ANSI escape codes for various colors and styles are initialized (`_lib_msg_init_colors`).
 Otherwise, color variables remain empty, effectively disabling colored output.
 -   **Wrapping Logic (`_lib_msg_wrap_text`):**
     -   If wrapping is enabled and necessary, text is split into words.